Joshua Meyrowitz

-Joshua Meyrowitz (born 1949) is a professor of communication at the department of Communication at the University of New Hampshire in Durham.
+Joshua Meyrowitz (born 1949) is a professor of communication at the Department of Communication at the University of New Hampshire in Durham.
 He has published works regarding the effects of mass media, including No Sense of Place: The Impact of Electronic Media on Social Behavior, an analysis of the effects various media technologies have caused, particularly television.

+Early life and education

+Meyrowitz attended Queens College, CUNY from which he received a bachelor's degree in mass communication/drama in February 1972 and a master's degree in communication theory and media in June 1974.
+The topic of his thesis was "Relationship of interpersonal speaking distances to TV shot structure".
+He also attended New York University in the Media Ecology Program from which he received his PhD in media theory in February 1979. the topic of his dissertation was "Media evolution and changes in gender, age, and authority roles".

 No Sense of Place

 In No Sense of Place, which won the 1986 "Best Book on Electronic Media" Award of the National Association of Broadcasters and the Broadcast Education Association, Meyrowitz uses the example of the television to describe how communication technologies have shaped and influenced the social relations we encounter on a daily basis, proposing that television has been responsible for a significant cultural shift towards new and egalitarian social interactions.
 He argues that television is a "secret exposing" machine that allows individuals to watch others in an unprecedented fashion.
 According to Meyrowitz, new media like television have removed barriers and increased access to previously restricted information is responsible for the shift in cultural and social barriers between children and adults, men and women, and even humanizing and demystifying the powerful.
 The book is based on his doctoral dissertation also entitled No Sense of Place, which was completed in 1978 in the Media Ecology doctoral program at New York University; Christine Nystrom was Meyrowitz's thesis adviser, and the other members of his dissertation committee were Henry Perkinson and Neil Postman.
 In 1982, Postman published The Disappearance of Childhood, which discussed themes similar to one of the case studies in Meyrowitz's dissertation.

 Meyrowitz draws upon Erving Goffman's work on social life, in the form of face-to-face interactions, as a kind of multi-stage drama (primarily from Goffman's work The Presentation of Self in Everyday Life) and Marshall McLuhan's work on changes in media of communication (primarily from McLuhan's works The Gutenberg Galaxy: The Making of Typographic Man and Understanding Media: The Extensions of Man).
 It has been suggested that Meyrowitz was either the first person to combine these theories for analysis, or he was the first to do so in a meaningful way.